 Transit and ground passenger transportation services are estimated to be the highest contributor (51%) with nursing and residential care services (16%) the second highest.
-The council will consider these as strategic areas in relation to decarbonisation; efforts will also be focused on working across Bridgend County Borough to champion decarbonisation in the supply chain, and influence decarbonisation ambitions for other emission hotspots such as buildings and transport.
+The Council will consider these as strategic areas in relation to decarbonisation; efforts will also be focused on working across Bridgend to champion decarbonisation in the supply chain, and influence decarbonisation ambitions for other emission hotspots such as buildings and transport.

-The following table outlines the initiatives that the Council will implement to reduce emissions associated with procured goods & services. split by contract type.
+The following table outlines the initiatives that the Council will implement to reduce emissions associated with procured goods & services.

-Procurement initiatives
+Procurement Initiatives